pratikk0501/react-todo-app/README.md

 # My Todo App

-* React JS Todo App with Custom CSS styles and LocalStorage
+* React JS Todo App made with custom CSS styles and LocalStorage
 * Deployed on Netlify
 * [See the app in action!](https://pratiks-todo-app.netlify.app/)